thecoducer/django-learn/README.md

 # Learning Django
+Django is a Python-based free and open-source web framework, which follows the model-template-view (MTV) architectural pattern.
+Django's primary goal is to ease the creation of complex, database-driven websites.
+The framework emphasizes reusability and "pluggability" of components, less code, low coupling, rapid development, and the principle of don't repeat yourself.
+Python is used throughout, even for settings files and data models.

-### A guide to set up Django in a virtual environment
+## A guide to set up Django in a virtual environment

 1. Create a folder: django-learn
 2. ```cd django-learn```